Codex CLI

 Repo-level install (alternative)

-Instead of installing globally, you can bundle the plugin in a project repo using a Codex marketplace file.
+Instead of a shared marketplace source, you can bundle the plugin in a project repo using a local Codex marketplace file.
 This makes the plugin available to anyone who clones the repo.

 git clone https://github.com/nowledge-co/community.git /tmp/nowledge-community